Human care products are beneficial for humans but sometimes not for our dogs because, after all, they have been made with humans in mind, not dogs.

 When To See A Vet

-If the treatments you have given to your dog have not worked in a few days, and there are no signs of improvement or getting worse, it would be best to take your dog to a veterinarian.
+If the treatments you have given to your dog have not worked in a few days, and there are no signs of improvement or worsening, it would be best to take your dog to a veterinarian.
 Veterinarians can tell you what is wrong with your dog and give you the best possible solution, which may be a cream or even a change in diet.

-Happy Dog Parenting and Good Luck!
+Happy Dog Parenting, and Good Luck!